embergershared/dev-ex-app/1.get-started/README.md

       - `Accept` the Service Agreement,
       - `Sign up`, `Sign in` or `Continue without signing in` - up to you,
-      - `Skip` about your role - up to you,
+      - `Fill` or `Skip` about your role - up to you,
-      - go to settings to enable `Start Docker Desktop when you log in`,
+      - go to settings (gear in top right) and check enable `General` / `Start Docker Desktop when you log in`,
       - `Apply & restart`,
       - Check `Engine running` status.

+      > Note: you may need to restart the Dev box for full effect.

 ### 5. Get and configure the app